adityakumar393/Text-To-Speech/README.md

 ✅ User-Friendly UI: Designed an intuitive and responsive interface with theme-consistent design using CSS3 and semantic HTML5.

 ✅ Cross-Browser Compatible: Ensured functional integrity and recording capability across Chrome and Chromium-based environments.

+Use updated version of web browser like Brave, MS Edge etc to get full experience.